 Masks all around, not being able to go out, virtual classrooms – young children can feel anxious and vulnerable with the changes in their schedules and routines.
 The inability to express their fears and concerns can make their anxieties worse.
 This can result in challenging behaviours or deeper emotional struggles.
-Playtime is an excellent opportunity where you can help children open up and acknowledge their feelings.
+Play therapy is an excellent way to help children open up and acknowledge their feelings.

 When Play Becomes Therapy

 Playing is probably one of the top favourite activities of most children.
 Apart from fun which is the obvious benefit, playing can also help children build their skills and boost self-esteem.
 Play therapy is a process by which children of all abilities are given tools to engage in fun activities that provide a sense of belonging and inclusion.
 This psychological intervention method uses play to address the physical, cognitive, emotional needs of a child.
 Studies have shown that play therapy can have far greater benefits with parental involvement.
 It can serve as a method for parents to understand the world through the child’s eyes.

 Playing can help in nurturing skills that are required for children to lead fulfilling lives.
 Here are some of the skills that can be developed through play:

 - Managing Stress

 - Social Interactions

 - Sensory behaviours